 The Cavalier Fund is a long/short equity hedge fund that focuses primarily on domestic equities including small, mid-and large capitalization companies.
 Our goal will be to produce positive alpha with low volatility by purchasing great businesses at reasonable prices and shorting flawed businesses at overvalued prices.
 We will target an 80% net long bias.
 Our ability to short stocks and indices will decrease the volatility of returns and produce additional alpha through good stock selection.
-We aim to produce a high return relative to the S&P 500 Index and the CSFB/Tremont Hedge Fund index with low volatility.
+We aim to produce a high return relative to the S&P 500 Index.

 Our primary focus will be to purchase great businesses at reasonable prices.
 We seek to purchase companies that consistently produce high returns on capital at an attractive earnings yield.
 Our bottom up investment strategy will lead us to own sustainable business franchises that are undervalued relative to their earnings power potential for the long term.
 Our secondary focus will be to implement deep value analysis to purchase companies that are being offered at discounts to their net tangible asset value.

 For short positions, our primary focus will be to short companies that have flawed business plans with overly optimistic analyst expectations.
 We seek to identify companies that appear to have materially overstated earnings, an unsustainable or operationally flawed business, and/or are in engaged in outright fraud.

 Our fund will hold approximately 15-25 long positions at all times.
 As well, the value of our short positions will not exceed 20% of our total assets.
 The Cavalier Fund is able to invest in all capitalizations and sectors, excluding the microcap designation.